 Dear CuCPS Families,

-It is hard to believe that we are almost to the halfway point of the 2022-2023 school year.
+It is hard to believe that we are almost to the halfway point of the 2023-2024 school year.
 Thank you for your continued support of CuCPS.
-I appreciate the flexibility, understanding, patience, communication, but most importantly your commitment to your children as we have navigated some unchartered waters the past several school years.
+I appreciate your flexibility, understanding, patience, communication, but most importantly your commitment to your children as we have navigated some unchartered waters the past several school years.
 All of you are amazing.

 Our hashtag, #WeAreCuCPS, helps us highlight all the great things that happen in our school division on a daily basis.
-This year we have students attending the Microsoft Data Academy in South Hill via a hybrid schedule, attending CODE RVA in Richmond, Governor’s School, HVAC classes, welding classes, and cosmetology.
+This year we have students attending the Microsoft Data Academy in South Hill via a hybrid schedule, attending CODE RVA in Richmond, Governor’s School, HVAC classes, and welding classes.
 Our students are excelling both in the classroom and outside.
 We are making our blue and gold colors the foundation of success.